 We can increase the retry attempts using ‘–tries’ option in wget.
 By default wget command retries 20 times to make the download successful.

-This option becomes very useful when you have internet connection problem and you are downloading a large file , then there is a chance of failures in the download.
+This option becomes very useful when you have problem with your internet connection and you are downloading a large file.

-Example 7) Redirect wget logs to a log File
+7) Redirect wget command output to a log File

-We can redirect the wget command logs to a log file using ‘-o’ option.
+We can redirect the wget command output to a log file using ‘-o’ option.
+Example is demonstrated below,

-download.log file will be created in the user’s current directory.
+download.log file will be created automatically in the user’s current directory.

 - –mirror : turn on options suitable for mirroring.